DevExpress/devextreme-react/README.md

 - Share state between components in your app
 - Persist and restore state

-To manage a component's state, provide the value for a related property and handle the event that is fired when the value changes:
+To manage a component's state, provide the value for a related property and handle the event that is fired when the value changes.
+* Note that events would be fired only when components state changes internally(e.g. if end-user type the text).
+If you directly update the value change event wouldn't be fired.

 ```jsx
 import React from 'react';